 The USM Educational Psychology program offers two programs of study:

 - Master of Science in Educational Psychology: Applied Behavior Analysis Concentration (36 credits)

 - Certificate in Applied Behavior Analysis (21 credits)

 Both programs of study are offered fully online (synchronous delivery) and on site.
 Students have the flexibility to attend class sessions on the USM campus or using distance learning technology.

-Both programs also include a course sequence approved by the Behavior Analyst Certification Board to align with the Fourth Edition Task List.
+Both programs also include a course sequence verified by the Behavior Analyst Certification Board to align with the Fourth Edition Task List.
 The Behavior Analyst Certification Board credentials professionals as Board Certified Behavior Analysts (BCBAs).
-To qualify for BCBA certification, individuals must obtain an approved graduate degree, complete an approved course sequence, engage in supervised practice, and pass a national examination.
+To qualify for BCBA certification, individuals must obtain an approved graduate degree, complete an verified course sequence, engage in supervised practice, and pass a national examination.

-- The master’s degree program fulfills the requirements for an approved graduate degree and an approved course sequence.
+- The master’s degree program fulfills the requirements for an approved graduate degree and an verified course sequence.

-- The certificate program is designed for individuals who possess an approved graduate degree and require only the approved course sequence.
+- The certificate program is designed for individuals who possess an approved graduate degree and require only the verified course sequence.

 - Completion of the national examination and supervised practice experiences must be arranged by students independent of the University or Educational Psychology program.
 Supervised practice experiences may occur concurrent with or upon completion of the coursework.